umasubra/ExcelJsDocumentation/resources/range.md

 ### getCell(row: number, column: number)

-Get the Cell (as a Range object) object based on row and column address relative to a Range.

-Note that the returned object is a Range representing the single cell requested.
-The `address`, `columnIndex`, `rowIndex`, etc. property values of returned Range is relative to the worksheet.
+Returns a range containing the single cell specified by the zero-indexed row and column numbers.
+Note that the returned object is a range representing the single cell requested.
+The `address`, `columnIndex`, `rowIndex`, etc. property values of the returned range are relative to the worksheet.

 #### Syntax